 Michigan Wolverines Football Post-Game Podcast: Van Bergen And Borton

-Former Michigan Wolverine Ryan Van Bergen talks about Michigan's mammoth victory at Camp Randall Stadium.
+Former Wolverine Ryan Van Bergen delivers strong thoughts about Michigan's win at Nebraska, and the days ahead.

-Van Bergen and senior editor John Borton discuss the 5-0 Wolverines, how they overcame a big mistake near the end of the first half and pulled away for a 38-17 win.
-They also talk about the big quarterback question, and much more.
+Van Bergen joins senior editor John Borton to discuss the 6-0 Wolverines, who survived in Lincoln.
+The former Michigan defensive lineman also puts forward a bold move he'd like to see in the next game.

 Here's what Van Bergen has to say…